kircm/tw_frnds_ei/README.md

 ## Data dirs and CSV files

-The progam uses predefined directories as fixed locations for CSV files.
-Those directories must be specified in the `.env` file.
+The progam uses predefined directories as root paths for placing or reading CSV files.
+Those directories must be specified in the
+`.env` file.
 Example:

 ```